thoth-ky/devops-test-21/README.md

 ## Bonus Points
   * For setting up frontend proxy to use ssl.
   * Setting frontend proxy to redirect to ssl when request is coming over http.
+  * If you can document all aspects of your code, in the README and within the code itself.
+  * If you can generate the self signed cert/key.
+  * If you can make this run all in one playbook.